Blanton History, Family Crest & Coats of Arms

 The surname Blanton was first found in Cumberland, where they held a family seat from ancient times.

-Important Dates for the Blanton family
+Early History of the Blanton family

 This web page shows only a small excerpt of our Blanton research.
 Another 83 words (6 lines of text) covering the year 1280 is included under the topic Early Blanton History in all our PDF Extended History products and printed products wherever possible.